 The Aligner prompts you where to stop, depending on which measurements you want.
-For example to measure caster only, move the wheels from one caster position to the other caster position, and then return to the center steering position.
-To measure caster and TOOT move the wheels from the caster position to the TOOT position, then to the other caster and TOOT position, and then return to the center steering position.
+For example to measure caster and SAI only, move the wheels from one caster position to the other caster position, and then return to the center steering position.
+To measure caster, SAI, and TOOT, move the wheels from the caster position and then to the TOOT position, then to the other caster and TOOT positions, and then return to the center steering position.

 During steering measurements, the Aligner may briefly lose track of one or more wheel target.
-When this occurs, wheels displayed on the lower-left and lower-right will indicate a red X to indicate the lost wheel targets.
+When this occurs, wheels displayed on the lower-left and lowerright will indicate a red X to indicate the lost wheel targets.
+Losing the rear targets during steering angle measurements does not cause a problem.
 When the front wheel targets are lost, stop steering rotation until the aligner finds the lost targets.
+When centering the steering wheel at the end, the Aligner must see the rear in order to update toe and thrust angle.
+Stand clear of all targets when the stop sign appears to display the Readings screen.